elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/what-role-did-exhibits-from-colonized-regions-play-in-the-representation-of-colonies-at-the-great-exhibition.md

 subject: History of the World
 file_name: what-role-did-exhibits-from-colonized-regions-play-in-the-representation-of-colonies-at-the-great-exhibition.md
 url: /learn/history-of-the-world/questions/what-role-did-exhibits-from-colonized-regions-play-in-the-representation-of-colonies-at-the-great-exhibition
-score: 9.0
+score: -1.0
 related_article1:
-    id: 165929
+    id: 165932
     title: >-
-        What were some notable displays and technological advances showcased at the 1844 Paris Industry Exposition?
+        What was the mechanism and function of the Tempest Prognosticator, and why was it significant?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-some-notable-displays-and-technological-advances-showcased-at-the-1844-paris-industry-exposition
+    url: /learn/history-of-the-world/questions/what-was-the-mechanism-and-function-of-the-tempest-prognosticator-and-why-was-it-significant
 related_article2:
-    id: 165933
-    title: >-
-        What were the key logistical challenges faced during the planning and organization of the Great Exhibition of 1851?
-    subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-logistical-challenges-faced-during-the-planning-and-organization-of-the-great-exhibition-of-1851
-related_article3:
     id: 165921
     title: >-
         How did the Great Exhibition impact technological advancements in society?
-    subject: History of the World
+    subject: Art History and Literature
-    url: /learn/history-of-the-world/questions/how-did-the-great-exhibition-impact-technological-advancements-in-society
+    url: /learn/art-history-and-literature/questions/how-did-the-great-exhibition-impact-technological-advancements-in-society
-related_article4:
+related_article3:
-    id: 165938
+    id: 165927
     title: >-
-        How has the Fons Americanus been interpreted and critiqued by the public and critics?
+        How was the Crystal Palace received by the public during the Great Exhibition?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-has-the-fons-americanus-been-interpreted-and-critiqued-by-the-public-and-critics
+    url: /learn/history-of-the-world/questions/how-was-the-crystal-palace-received-by-the-public-during-the-great-exhibition
 ---

 &nbsp;